morinota/TIL/Machine Learning/Recomend engine/survey_paper/okura_et_al_2017/raw_text.md

 u_t = \phi(W^{in} a_t^u + W^{out} u_{t-1} + b)
 $$

+where φ(·) is the activation function; therefore, we subsequently use hyperbolic tangent function tanh(·).
+Training parameters are square matrices $W^{in}$ ,$W^{out}$ , bias vector $b$, and initial state vector $u_0$ in this model, where $u_0$ is a common initial value that does not depend on $u$.

+We learn these parameters by end-to-end mini-batch SGD with the objective function in Eq.
+4.1.
+However, when the input sequence is too long, simple RNN makes it too difficult to learn this due to gradient vanishing and explosion problems [5].
+Additional structures that are attached to the hidden layer are able to alleviate these problems in such cases.

+The following subsections introduce two models that use such structures.

 #### 4.4.2.
 Long-short Term Memory Unit

+Long-short term memory (LSTM) [6] is a well-known structure for vanishing and exploding gradients [5].
+We formulate an LSTM-based model as:

 $$
 gi_t = \sigma(W_{gi}^{in}a_t^u + W_{gi}^{out} u_{t-1} + W_{gi}^{mem}h_{t-1}^u + b_{gi})